iamsingularity/ad-ldap-test-server/README.md

 ## Free Active Directory / LDAP Test Server

-If you need a test server for Active Directory or LDAP testing and development, feel free to use the following parameters.

 This is hosted on Microsoft Azure inside a small VM.

 The server is operated and maintained by [Documize](https://documize.com)